fun things to do with kids in madrid spain - family travel

 A delicious snack is “chocolate con churros,” thick rich hot chocolate accompanied by churros (a doughnut-like pastry).
 Kids can dip their churros into the hot chocolate for the full effect.
 Two of our favorite places are Valor Chocolateria and Chocolateria San Gines.

-Madrilenos have a sweet tooth, and kids will want to sample the wide variety of pastries in the bakeries and sweets such as violet candies.
+Madrilenos have a sweet tooth, and kids will want to sample wide variety of pastries in the bakeries and sweets such as violet candies.
 Also, fresh squeezed orange juice (zumo de naranja) is a great snack.

 Shopping